 In 1992, we adopted an unreached people group in South Asia that we refer to as The Angus People.
 They are an oppressed people group of approximately 2.5 million Muslim people.
 In 1992, there were no known followers of Jesus among them.
 We partnered with other churches and mission agencies in an attempt to reach the Angus and birth an indigenous local church – even sending some of our own people to live in South Asia to work among them.
 The breakthrough came in 1995 when two Angus brothers surrendered their lives to the rule and reign of Jesus.
 Shortly thereafter, their entire families came to Christ.
 These two brothers have become leaders of a Christian movement that have seen thousands of Muslims place their faith in Jesus.
 Today, there are some 1000 home churches that have been birthed in this movement all over South Asia and the Middle East.
 We continue to be heavily involved in this work through support of a key missionary there and through the development of training materials that are being translated and used to train the leaders of this movement.

 In 2005, we adopted an unreached people group in North Africa that we refer to as The Bean People.
-They are a nomadic people group of between 3 and 3 ½ million living in a large arid area of Northern Africa.
+They are a nomadic people group of 3 ½ million living in a large arid area of Northern Africa.
 They are culturally Muslim.
 As their government tries to make them stronger Muslims by imposing Arabic culture on them, it has opened the door to take the gospel to them as they seek what truth is.
 We have sent people from our own church to live in North Africa and join the work.
-They’ve been there for 9 years, and our plan is to send more from our church to join them there!
 Our prayer is that an indigenous church will one day be planted among the Bean.

 Walking in the Way of Christ and the Apostles is a course in Christian discipleship and leadership training developed by a team of people from Foothills Fellowship, led our own Dr. Peter Briggs,.
 In 2009, members of the team were invited to bring the study to Nairobi, Kenya to train pastors and church leaders there, and since then an African leadership team has been developed and is leading the charge .The African leaders estimate that thousands of lives have been touched by this course.
 The teaching is now spreading to additional locations within Kenya as well as locations in neighboring Tanzania to the south and Uganda to the east.
 This course is a frontal assault on nominalism – which is rampant in Kenya as it is in the U.S. and elsewhere.
 Nominalism is the inevitable result of evangelism without discipleship, which has characterized the proclamation of the gospel in East Africa.
 Because any given community of Christians is, at most, only two generations removed from becoming nominal, there is a great sense of urgency to bringing revival to East Africa.
 Here’s a web site with more information: www.daystarinstitutenm.us